mukeshkumar1451/Data/README.md

 5. Expected Results:
    - Must begin with “The system”.
-   - Must clearly describe intended enforcement, visibility, workflow behavior, or automatic system response.
+   - Must clearly describe system enforcement or behavior.
    - Do NOT use:
      verify
      check